joelmnz/nourish-buddy/DOCKER.md

 ### Push notifications not working

-1. Ensure VAPID keys are set
+1. Verify VAPID keys are all set (all three required together)
+2. If VAPID keys are not configured, push notifications will be disabled (this is expected)
-2. Use HTTPS in production (required for service workers)
+3. Use HTTPS in production (required for service workers)
-3. Check browser console for service worker errors
+4. Check browser console for service worker errors

 ## Development vs Production